-Relive four of the greatest moments in New Orleans football history.
+Relive four of the greatest moments in Saints football history.
 Each set comes with four laser-etched coasters depicting these historic plays:

 2010 NFC Championship vs Minnesota - Porter picks Favre

 2006 Regular Season vs Atlanta - Returning after Katrina

 2010 Super Bowl XLIV vs Indianapolis - First Championship